Klein Vrystaat: History

 From around 1876, a group of Boers lived on land bought from the Swazi king Mbandzeni.
 In 1886, a formal government was formed, following the adoption of a constitution.

 King Mbandzeni sold the land but kept his kingdom.
 He was another son of Mswati II, ruling from 1875 to 1889.

+This state existed until 1891 when it was incorporated into the South African Republic (Transvaal).